- Military Basics

 Sometimes life can be challenging for children and teens.
 Military youth may experience stress from long separations from parents, celebrating holidays and milestones away from loved ones, frequent moves and changing schools.
-In addition, tragic events in the news, continuing uncertainties related to COVID-19, difficult situations with peers or general frustrations with growing up can also be stressful for children and families.
+In addition, tragic events in the news, difficult situations with peers or general frustrations with growing up can also be stressful for children and families.

 Children and teens show stress in different ways.
 Your child may act out, be sad or fearful, or show signs of low self-esteem.
 To help your child cope with challenges due to the military life style, Military OneSource offers non-medical counseling sessions for children ages 6-17.

 Resources to help children cope with fear and consequences of global violence

 Learn more about resources to help children, youth and teens work through fear and consequences of global violence.LEARN MORE

 Parent and provider resources related to current world events

 Find resources that support the emotional health and well-being of students and staff who may be impacted by global conflicts.FIND RESOURCES